HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

-The prevalence of AI bots is much higher on `robots.txt` of popular websites, almost all of them disallowing the bots.
-This is likely because popular websites can afford to block AI crawlers without significantly hurting their website traffic due to their popularity.
-Overall, we observed an increase in adoption of AI bots in `robots.txt` files.

 ### `llms.txt`

-The <a hreflang="en" href="https://llmstxt.org/"><code>llms.txt</code> file</a> is an emerging proposal that allows a website to provide information to help LLMs use a website at inference time.
+The <a hreflang="en" href="https://llmstxt.org/">`llms.txt` file</a> is an emerging proposal that allows a website to provide information to help LLMs use a website at inference time.
 Like the `robots.txt`, it is also hosted at the root of a website's domain (for example, `https://example.com/llms.txt`).
 Distinctively, `robots.txt` instructs (AI) bots as to what they are allowed or disallowed to crawl during training phase or inference phase, while `llms.txt` provides a structured and machine-readable format of website's content that allows large language models to discover and navigate through a website's content in real-time while answering a user's query.

 As `llms.txt` is relatively new, we observed very limited current usage on the web.
 Across desktop pages, 2.13% exhibit valid `llms.txt` entries, while 97.87% show no evidence of LLM-specific policies.
 Mobile showed a similar pattern, with 2.10% of pages containing valid entries and 97.90% lacking them (see the following figure).